openstack/kolla-ansible/doc/source/user/multi-regions.rst

 Then, change the value of ``multiple_regions_names`` to add names of other regions.
 In this example, we consider two regions.
-The current one, formerly knows as RegionOne, that is hided behind ``openstack_region_name`` variable, and the RegionTwo:
+The current one, formerly known as RegionOne, that is hidden behind ``openstack_region_name`` variable, and the RegionTwo:

 .. code-block:: yaml